ORBGRAND Is Exactly Capacity-achieving via Rank Companding: Capacity-achieving Property of CDF-ORBGRAND

 in nats/channel use.
 Comparing (\ref{ORBGRAND rate}) and (\ref{CDF-ORBGRAND rate}), we observe that their difference lies in that for CDF-ORBGRAND the integrands are $\bigl\lvert \ln\frac{q^+(y)}{q^-(y)}\bigr\rvert$ and for ORBGRAND the corresponding integrands are replaced by $\Psi\Bigl(\bigl\lvert \ln\frac{q^+(y)}{q^-(y)}\bigr\rvert\Bigr)$.\footnote{It can be readily shown that with this replacement the first expectation term in the bracket of (\ref{CDF-ORBGRAND rate}) becomes the integral $\int_{0}^{1} \ln(1 + e^{\theta t})\mathrm{d}t$ of (\ref{ORBGRAND rate}), since $\Psi\left(\left\lvert \mathsf{T} \right\rvert\right)$ is a uniform random variable over the unit interval.}

-We conduct some numerical experiments to compare (\ref{ORBGRAND rate}) and (\ref{CDF-ORBGRAND rate}), for antipodal signaling, i.e., BPSK modulation, over AWGN, AWLN, and Rayleigh fading channels with receiver-side perfect channel state information (CSI).
+We conduct some numerical experiments to compare (\ref{ORBGRAND rate}) and (\ref{CDF-ORBGRAND rate}), for antipodal signaling, i.e., BPSK modulation, over AWGN, additive white Gaussian-mixture noise (AWGMN), and Rayleigh fading channels with receiver-side perfect channel state information (CSI).
 These channels can be written as